rtm-rs/rtm-rs.github.io/source/content/docs/guides/build-an-adapter.md

 ```

 ^WARNING
-Please remember about setting `adapter` identifier - it is used by ROM to infer component types specific to a given adapter.
+Please remember about setting `adapter` identifier - it is used by RTM to infer component types specific to a given adapter.
 It's essential during the setup.
 ^

 ## Registering Your Adapter

 The adapter must register itself under specific identifier which then can be
-used to set up ROM components for that particular adapter.
+used to set up RTM components for that particular adapter.

 To register your adapter: